Arya-LL/Arya-LL.github.io/src/content/blog/Spotify Playlist Manager.md

 description: I decided maintaining a few spotify playlists was too much effort so I learned a low-level programming language to create a neural network playlist creator and organizer.
 layout:
 ---
+## THIS PAGE IS UNFINISHED AND WILL BE INCOHERENT IN ITS CURRENT STATE

 I decided maintaining a few spotify playlists was too much effort so I learned a low-level programming language to create a neural network playlist creator and organizer.
 The source code for this project is available [here!](https://www.github.com/Arya-LL/Spotify-Playlists)

 ## Table of Contents

-## Project Overview
+## What Even Is This or Overview

 ### Problem being addressed

-I am not a fan of Spotify's recommendation methods.
+I listen to an odd variety of music.
+The music I listen to on my own when running or working is very different than the music I play in the car with friends or family.
+I am not a fan of Spotify's recommendation methods, where it gives me daily mixes or radios that only partially have songs from my library.
 I especially wish I could have auto-generated playlists that only include the songs from my library of liked songs, rather than spotify's recommended mixes which include both songs from my library and suggested songs.

 To be specific about the problem I am trying to address and how my tool will fix it, consider the following situation I frequently find myself in.